Home/History

 The V8 that became a V6

-In 1971, Volvo joined Peugeot and Renault to create the PRV group, each of the three marques acquiring equal shares.
-The 90° V8 inherited from Project H was still on the table — but the 1973 oil crisis decided otherwise: such a thirsty engine became undesirable in an uncertain Europe.
-Rather than start from scratch, the engineers stripped the V8 of two cylinders — a quarter of its displacement — to make a V6: the first PRV, the 2,664 cc of the first generation.
+But the 1973 oil crisis decided otherwise: such a thirsty engine became undesirable in an uncertain Europe, and the V8 version was suspended — it would never see the light of day.
+The V6 arrived alone, as planned: the V8 minus two cylinders — a quarter of its displacement — the first PRV, the 2,664 cc of the first generation.

 From the aborted V8, the V6 kept the 90° architecture — an unusual choice.